julienrull/ghoul/README.md

 <img width="200px" height="auto" src="https://raw.githubusercontent.com/MariaLetta/free-gophers-pack/refs/heads/master/characters/png/1.png"/>

 > [!WARNING]
-> This library is unfinished and for my personal use cases first.
+> This library is still a work in progress and primarily tailored to my personal use cases.

-Simple router library on top of GO standard http module.
+A lightweight, no-fuss router built on top of Go's standard HTTP module.

 ## Routes

-You can create routes and nested routes.
-A group represent a router serving sub routes or sub groups.
-It works like a tree struct, groups are nodes and routes leafs.
-The Server is the root group/router.
+You can create routes and nest them within other routes.
+A group represents a router that serves sub-routes or sub-groups, functioning like a tree structure.
+In this structure, groups are the nodes, and routes are the leaves.
+The server acts as the root group or router.

 ```go
     var server = router.NewServer()